When you can work from anywhere, does it matter where you live? Absolutely.

 Seattle’s tech boom and influx of remote-friendly companies like Amazon and Microsoft make it a haven for telecommuters.
 On days when you feel like working outside your home, you can choose from 200 public workspaces.

-Seattle is a bit more expensive than many other US telecommuting hubs, but it makes up for it with all the cultural and outdoor offerings that Seattle is known for.
-(And, of course, it doesn’t hurt that your city will be full of fellow telecommuters on days when you need a little human interaction.)
+Seattle is a bit more expensive than many other US telecommuting hubs.
+However, the city makes up for it with all the cultural and outdoor offerings that Seattle is known for.
+And it doesn’t hurt that the city is full of fellow telecommuters on days when you need a little human interaction.

 7. Raleigh, North Carolina

-Raleigh is smack dab in the middle of North Carolina’s Research Triangle, which is home to a community of hard-working academics, scientists and students from the University of North Carolina-Chapel Hill, Duke University, and North Carolina State University.
-Raleigh is also host to a growing community of creative makers.
+Raleigh is smack dab in the middle of North Carolina’s Research Triangle, home to a community of hard-working academics, scientists and students from the University of North Carolina-Chapel Hill, Duke University and North Carolina State University.
+Because of this, Raleigh is also host to a growing community of creative makers.

-Not surprisingly, this makes for a motivating and engaging environment for remote workers.
-(Oh, and did we mention the tantalizing food available at every turn?
-Barbecue breaks increase productivity, right?)
-Spend some time with your laptop in one of the city’s hip specialty coffee shops or check out Nest Raleigh, a popular coworking space.
+Unsurprisingly, this makes for a motivating and engaging environment for remote workers.
+Oh, and did we mention the tantalizing food available at every turn?
+Barbecue breaks increase productivity, right?
+Spend some time with your laptop in one of the city’s hip specialty coffee shops, or check out Nest Raleigh, a popular coworking space.